18F/couch-rules-engine/README.md

 ## CouchDB overview

 CouchDB is a document-oriented database that stores documents in JSON format and supports [map/reduce](http://docs.couchdb.org/en/2.2.0/ddocs/ddocs.html#view-functions) for querying documents.
-CouchDB exposes a number of REST endpoints for interacting and managing single instances or clusters.
-In addition, CouchDB supports a special type of document called a [design document](http://docs.couchdb.org/en/2.2.0/ddocs/index.html) that are used to query, display, aggregate and validate updates to data in a CouchDB database.
+CouchDB exposes a number of [REST endpoints](https://docs.couchdb.org/en/latest/intro/api.html) for interacting and managing single instances or clusters.
+In addition, CouchDB supports a special type of document called a [design documents](http://docs.couchdb.org/en/2.2.0/ddocs/index.html) that are used to query, display, aggregate and validate updates to data in a CouchDB database.

 When creating or updating a document in a CouchDB database, validation functions are used to "prevent invalid or unauthorized document update requests from being stored."

 > Document validation is optional, and each design document in the database may have at most one validation function.
 When a write request is received for a given database, the validation function in each design document in that database is called in an unspecified order.
 If any of the validation functions throw an error, the write will not succeed.

 Validation functions offer a way to create sets of rules that can be applied to new or updated documents when they are inserted or changed in a CouchDB database.
 It's not hard to imagine how this feature might be used as part of a data collection process, or as part of an application for services or benefits.

 Validation rules can be used to ensure that only "valid" data is saved, or that only "eligible" applications for services are accepted.

 ## Potential benefits of this approach